 The Boys of Summer & Girls of Summer programs are for low-income middle school males and females from Glynn and McIntosh counties.
 The purpose is to enhance academic skills in reading, writing, and math, as well as to empower a belief in their ability to succeed in school and in life.
 In the early days of the 1990s, the College became concerned that only a small number of Glynn County males were graduating from local high schools.
 In an effort to improve the drop-out rate and encourage these young men to attend college, Boys of Summer was created.
 In 2017, based on the success of the Boys of Summer program, the Girls of Summer program was created.

-From July 7-24, students from Glynn and McIntosh counties are enrolled in a social and academic program that focuses on holistic student development.
+From July 6-23, students are enrolled in a social and academic program that focuses on holistic student development.

 Students are identified by their principal or counselor.